FOR FSC® CERTIFIED MEMBERS

 Local FSC certified wood products businesses

-If you are preparing for a timber sale or are looking to market specific materials, consider collaborating with local FSC certified manufacturers and other wood products businesses.
-Our partner organization, Sustainable Northwest, manages a group certificate for artisans, woodworkers, manufacturers, and other businesses that incorporate FSC certified wood into their products.
-Some of our NCF members have collaborated with these businesses to create and sell beautiful products.
+If you are preparing to conduct a harvest or are looking to market specific materials, consider collaborating with local FSC certified manufacturers and other wood products businesses.
+Our partner organization, Sustainable Northwest, manages a group certificate for artisans, woodworkers, manufacturers, and other businesses that are FSC certified and incorporate FSC certified wood into their products.

 NNRG receives inquires from wood products buyers about available FSC materials.
-We notify our FSC certified members about these inquiries immediately.
+We tell our FSC certified members about these inquiries immediately.